Foreign Corrupt Practices Act: History

+Amendments

-The Act was first amended by the Omnibus Trade and Competitiveness Act of 1988, where Title V is known as the 'Foreign Corrupt Practices Act Amendments of 1988'.
+The Act was first amended by the Omnibus Trade and Competitiveness Act of 1988, where Title V is known as the "Foreign Corrupt Practices Act Amendments of 1988".
 It introduced a "knowing" standard in order to find violations of the Act, encompassing "conscious disregard" and "willful blindness."
 Other amendments were for "bona fide", "reasonable" and lawful gifts under the laws of the foreign country.

-The second amendment was the International Anti-Bribery Act of 1998 which was designed to implement the OECD Anti-Bribery Convention, i.e., to include certain foreign persons and extend the scope beyond U.S. borders.
+This meant that individuals and companies could be held liable for corrupt practices if they purposefully ignored the facts or circumstances that would lead a reasonable person to conclude that bribery was likely to occur.
+The amendments clarified that certain types of payments or gifts that are bona fide, reasonable, and lawful under the laws of the foreign country do not constitute an offense under the FCPA.
+This was important for U.S. businesses engaging in international operations where cultural norms often include gift-giving as a part of business etiquette.

+The second amendment to the FCPA, known as the International Anti-Bribery Act of 1998, was a significant development aimed at enhancing the United States' commitment to combating global corruption.
+This amendment was designed to implement the provisions of the OECD Anti-Bribery Convention, which sought to create a unified international approach to fighting bribery of foreign public officials in international business transactions.
+One of the primary changes introduced by the 1998 amendment was the extension of the FCPA's jurisdiction to include certain foreign persons and entities.
+This meant that not only U.S. citizens and companies but also certain non-U.S. persons and companies acting in furtherance of a corrupt payment while in U.S. territory could be held accountable under the FCPA.
+This included making it a criminal offense to bribe foreign public officials to obtain or retain business or any improper advantage in the conduct of international business.
+The 1998 amendments increased the penalties for violations and strengthened enforcement measures.

 The FCPA dominated international anti-corruption enforcement from its introduction until c.
 2010 when other countries began introducing broader and more robust legislation, notably the United Kingdom Bribery Act 2010.
 The International Organization for Standardization introduced an international anti-bribery management system standard in 2016.
 In recent years, cooperation in enforcement action between countries has increased.